w3f/Grants-Program/applications/chroma.md

 **What Chroma is NOT:**
 - Not a replacement for unit testing - it focuses specifically on E2E wallet integration testing
 - Not a wallet extension itself - it works with existing wallet extensions
-- Not limited to headless testing - requires browser UI for reliable wallet interactions
 - Currently limited to Chromium-based browsers due to Playwright extension support limitations

 ### Ecosystem Fit